 Hybrid Characteristic earthquake model (à la (Youngs and Coppersmith 1985)) The hybrid characteristic earthquake model, presented by (Youngs and Coppersmith 1985), distributes seismic moment proportionally between a characteristic model (for larger magnitudes) and an exponential model.
 The rate of events is dependent on the magnitude of the characteristic earthquake, the b-value and the total moment rate of the system (Fig. 2.7).
 However, the total moment rate may be defined in one of two ways.
-If the total moment rate of the source is known, as may be the case for a fault surface with known area and slip rate, then the distribution can be defined from the rate of earthquakes in the characteristic bin, which may be preferable if the distribution is determined from observed seismicity behaviour.
+If the total moment rate of the source is known, as may be the case for a fault surface with known area and slip rate, then the distribution can be defined from the total moment rate (in N-m) of the source directly.
+Alternatively, the distribution can be defined from the rate of earthquakes in the characteristic bin, which may be preferable if the distribution is determined from observed seismicity behaviour.
 The option to define the distribution according to the total moment rate is input as: